First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Introduction

 The modelling of top quark pair ($\ttbar$) production in association with jets from the hadronization of bottom ({\PQb}) or charm ({\PQc}) quarks, referred to as {\PQb} jets and {\PQc} jets, respectively, in proton-proton ($\Pp\Pp$) collisions at the CERN LHC is challenging.
 Calculations of the production cross section for top quark pairs with additional pairs of {\PQb} jets ($\ttbb$) are available at next-to-leading order (NLO) in quantum chromodynamics (QCD)~\cite{Bredenstein:2008zb,Bredenstein:2009aj,Cascioli:2013era,Jezo:2018yaf,Buccioni:2019plc}, but suffer from large uncertainties due to the choice of factorization ($\mu_{\text{F}}$) and renormalization ($\mu_{\text{R}}$) scales.
 The uncertainties arise from the different energy (or mass) scales in $\ttbb$ production, which range from the large scales associated with the top quark mass ($m_{\PQt}$), to the relatively small scales associated with additional jets resulting mostly from gluon splitting into $\PQb\PAQb$ pairs.
 To better understand the $\ttbb$ process, the ATLAS and CMS experiments have conducted several measurements in $\Pp\Pp$ collisions at centre-of-mass energies of 7, 8, and $13\TeV$ \cite{Aad:2013tua,CMS:2014yxa,Aad:2015yja,Khachatryan:2015mva,Sirunyan:2017snr,Aaboud:2018eki,Sirunyan:2019jud,Sirunyan:2020kga}.

 The production of a $\ttbar$ pair with an additional pair of {\PQc} jets ($\ttcc$) has received far less attention, both theoretically and experimentally.
-It is much harder to experimentally distinguish {\PQc} than {\PQb} jets from light-flavour (LF) or gluon jets, explaining the challenge of simultaneously separating $\ttcc$ and $\ttbb$ events from a large background of $\ttbar$ events with additional LF or gluon jets ($\ttLF$).
-With the development of a charm jet identification algorithm ("{\PQc} tagger") \cite{CMS-PAS-BTV-16-001,Sirunyan:2017ezt}, these signatures can now be disentangled.
+Whereas the experimental signature of a {\PQb} jet looks quite different from that of a light-flavour (LF) or gluon jet, the differences are much less pronounced for c jets.
+This explains the challenge of simultaneously separating $\ttcc$ and $\ttbb$ events from a large background of $\ttbar$ events with additional LF or gluon jets ($\ttLF$).
+With the development of a charm jet identification algorithm ("{\PQc} tagger") \cite{Sirunyan:2017ezt}, these signatures can now be more efficiently disentangled.
 We present the first measurement of the inclusive $\ttcc$ cross section and its ratio to the inclusive $\ttbar$ + two jets ($\ttjj$) cross section.
 A fully consistent treatment of the different additional jet flavours is ensured using a technique that simultaneously extracts the $\ttcc$, $\ttbb$, and $\ttLF$ cross sections.
 The measurement is performed in the dileptonic decay channel of the $\ttbar$ events using a data sample of $\Pp\Pp$ collisions at a centre-of-mass energy of $13\TeV$, collected with the CMS detector in 2017, corresponding to an integrated luminosity of 41.5\fbinv~\cite{CMS-PAS-LUM-17-004}.
 This data set benefits from the upgrade of the pixel tracking detector~\cite{CMS-TDR-011}, which was installed in winter 2016--2017 and which has been shown to significantly improve the performance of heavy-flavour (HF) jet identification~\cite{CMS-DP-2018-033}.